 Turning the meaningless into the meaningful

-Collecting memories and mementoes is something most of us do, often unconsciously, on a daily basis.
-The advantage is that we know the stories behind the photos and trinkets we keep, but to anyone else, this collection is pretty much meaningless.
+We record memories and keep mementos, often unconsciously, on a daily basis.
+We know the stories behind the photos and trinkets we keep, but to a stranger, our collection is meaningless.

 Why record memories?

-There are lots of reasons why people want to record memories, mostly centred around passing them on to friends and family, and there are lots of different methods to collect these stories.
+There are lots of reasons why people want to record memories.
+Share them with friends and family or pass them through generations.
+There are lots of different methods to collect these stories.
 Interviews and asking questions, for example, are a great way to inspire memories.
 For more interview ideas read our post on: ‘Questions to Inspire Memories and Life Stories’.
-In this article however, we will focus on how to inspire memories using visual cues through mementoes and artifacts.
+In this article, however, we will focus on how to inspire memories using visual cues through mementos and artifacts.

-Not only is collating all your photos and mementoes a nice way to stay organised but when it comes to getting a biography written it’s also really convenient too.
-Professional biographer, Andrew Crofts, explains that in his experience: “The more material (clients) have the better, unless there is so much that you feel overwhelmed, in which case put it aside for later.”
+Not only is collating all your photos and mementos a nice way to stay organised but when it comes to getting a biography written it’s also really convenient too.
+Professional biographer, Andrew Crofts, explains that in his experience: “The more material (clients) have, the better unless there is so much that you feel overwhelmed, in which case put it aside for later.”

 So what exactly should you be collecting?
-Well we’ve comprised a short list of mementoes that could be really useful in inspiring memories and stories, and that you may have otherwise overlooked if asked to recount a life story outright.
+Well, we’ve comprised a short list of mementos that could be really useful in inspiring memories and stories, and that you may have otherwise overlooked if asked to recount a life story outright.

 Photographs and Films